leekurg/PopupKit/README.md

   - Notifications can expire after a set time and automatically dismiss.
   - Supports user-initiated dismissal by a scroll-away gesture, just like system notifications.

-- **Cover**: analogue of the system .sheet presentation style with several enhancements:
+- **Cover**: analogue of the system `.sheet` presentation style with several enhancements:
   - Customizable transition, appearance animations, and background.
   - Configurable height (system .sheet supports this only in iOS 16+).
   - The cover's anchor point can be placed on any screen edge, not just the bottom.
   - Flexible modality: allows you to block user interaction with content beneath the cover or with the cover itself.

-- **Fullscreen**: analogue of the system .fullscreenCover presentation style, but with enhanced customizability:
+- **Fullscreen**: analogue of the system `.fullscreenCover` presentation style, but with enhanced customizability:
   - Configurable transition and appearance animations.
   - Customizable background.
   - Optional *scroll-down-to-dismiss* gesture for dismissing the current fullscreen view.

+- **Confirm**: analogue of the system `.confirmationDialog` with several features.
+  - Customizable transition, appearance animations, and visual style.
+  - Customizable header.
+  - Customizable actions appearence(color, font, image)
+  - Haptic support

 ## Usage
 Although in `SwiftUI` it's possible to display views above your app's view hierarchy, system sheets and fullscreen